ericdallo/metrepl/README.md

 4. config-file: searching from a local `.metrepl.edn` file.
 5. dynamic-var: the dynamic value in `metrepl.config/*config*`.

-Check all available configuration options in [metrepl.config](https://github.com/ericdallo/metrepl/blob/master/src/metrepl/config.clj#L14).
+Check all available configuration options in [all-configs.edn](docs/all-configs.edn) or [metrepl.config](https://github.com/ericdallo/metrepl/blob/master/src/metrepl/config.clj#L14).

 ## How to use